dcoles/ivle/doc/man/sample.rst

 Users
 -----

-There are four users (username/password).
+There are five users (username/password).
 Note that in all cases, the password is "password".

 * admin/password: This user has administrative rights over the entire system.